nrschroeder/nrschroeder/README.md

 I’m also a **Google Certified Data Analyst**, passionate about exploring the intersection of data, design, and software development.

 💻 **What I’m Working On:**
-- Building Python projects (Snake 🐍, Pong 🏓, Blackjack ♠️)
+- Developing Python applications focused on game logic, data processing, and automation
 - Exploring Data Structures and Algorithms
 - Writing and optimizing programs in **ARM Assembly**
 - Combining data analytics and visualization with software tools